WordPress Twenty Nineteen Demo: Testing Beta Version

-We’ll try to keep track of the theme updates to make sure the versions are synchronized until the theme is merged into core.
+We’ll try to keep track of the theme updates to make sure the versions are synchronized until the theme is merged into the core.
 If you need to find exact answers related to the theme functionality, we’d encourage you to install a beta version and test it thoroughly yourself.

-So far, we can see a fancy yet straightforward navigation menu, readable typography and maximum accurate frontend editing experience thanks to Gutenberg.
-For some it may seem too blogging dedicated, but thanks to the layouts flexibility and tools Gutenberg has to offer, you are free to give the theme a more traditional business look.
+So far, we can see a fancy yet straightforward navigation menu, readable typography, and maximum accurate frontend editing experience thanks to Gutenberg.
+For some, it may seem too blogging dedicated, but thanks to the layout’s flexibility and tools Gutenberg has to offer, you are free to give the theme a more traditional business look.
 It’s worth mentioning that the beta version of the default WordPress theme 2019 comes with customization limitations like color choices, font adjustments, etc.

 We welcome you to take a look at the WordPress Twenty Nineteen Demo and share your feedback with the community.